hsigeman/findZX/README.md

 If you haven't already done so, please take a look at the [previous section](#test) where all steps required to run findZX is explained.
 There, you can also take a look at the format of the [configuration file](#test_config) and [unit file](#units) needed for findZX to run.

-If you want to see additional examples of configuration files, the directory **config/Manuscript_data** contain configuration files used to analyse data from the nine species in our [preprint](ADD LINK LATER).
+Additional examples of configuration and unit files are found in **config/Manuscript_data**.
+This directory contain all configuration files used to analyse data from the nine species from our [preprint](ADD LINK).

+To run findZX with your own data, simply create a configuration file and a tabular unit file (see examples [above](#test)).
+Then start the pipeline with the following command:

+    snakemake -s workflow/findZX{-synteny} --configfile <yourConfigFile.yml> --cores 1 -R all -k --use-conda

-##### 1. Prepare input data
+#### Needed input data

 i.
-Download WGS data from male and female individuals of the target species
+WGS data from at least 1 individual of each sex

 ii.
-Download a reference genome from the expected homogametic sex of the target species (or construct one based on a WGS sample)
+A reference genome from the homogametic sex of the same species (if no such reference genome is available, you can [construct one](#denovo) from the homogametic sample)

 iii.
-If a "synteny-species" is used, download the reference genome of this species
+If you want to run findZX-synteny: a reference genome of the species that will be used for genome coordinate lift-over.

-iv.
-Create a tabular file (.tsv) with information about sample ID, heterogamety, and fastq.gz file paths (example: config/units.tsv)

-##### 2. Create a configuration file
+##### Creating a configuration and unit file

 Use the template configuration files used for running the test dataset (config/config.yml) and edit where approriate.
-The configuration file must include the location of the tabular file containing information about the samples to be analysed (config/units.tsv; see above).
+The configuration file must include the location of the tabular unit file containing information about the samples to be analysed (config/units.tsv; see above).

 - **config/config.yml** # Specify paths to reference genome etc.
 - **config/units.tsv** # Sample information and paths to fastq files

+##### Additional (optional) files and settings

+The configuration file contain some additional options which can be used to control the format of the output plots:

+- *chr_file: "None"*     # Want to plot only some chromosomes/scaffolds?
+If so, provide a path to a list of these chromosomes/scaffolds

+- *chr_highlight:*  # Want to highlight some chromosomes/scaffolds in plots?
+Specify these chromosomes below this line in the configuration file.
+Leave empty if not.

-- **config/chromosomes.list** # Optional: List of scaffolds/chromosomes in the reference genome to include in the final plots (with snakefile-no-synteny)
+- *window_sizes:*   # List the sizes of genome windows that should be used for binning the data

+- *synteny_chr_file:*   # Same as "chr_file" but for chromosomes/scaffolds in the "synteny"-reference genome

-- **config/HS_chromosomes.list** # Optional: List of scaffolds/chromosomes in the synteny-species reference genome to include in the final plots (with snakefile-synteny)
+- *synteny_chr_highlight:*  # Same as "chr_highlight" but for chromosomes/scaffolds in the "synteny"-reference genome

-The pipeline can be run with and without a synteny species.
-Choose the snakefile with the corresponding name (snakefile-synteny or snakefile-no-synteny).

-The first step of the pipeline is optional trimming of all samples, with fastqc and multiqc being run on the samples before and after trimming.
-To only run this part of the pipeline (if TRIM_SAMPLES in the config file is set to "TRUE"), run the pipeline like this:

-    snakemake -s workflow/findZX{-synteny} --configfile config/config.yml -k --cores {N} --use-conda -R multiqc_stop --notemp

-If the multiqc report shows that the trimming was successful (or if trimming is not needed), run the pipeline again with this command:

-    snakemake -s workflow/findZX{-synteny} --configfile config/config.yml -k --cores {N} --use-conda -R all
+FindZX will generate genome coverage statistics based on BAM-files that are filtered for different numbers of allowed mismatches between reads and the reference genome.
+Restricting the number of mismatches often lead to enhanced differences in genome coverage on the sex chromosomes but not autosomes.
+However, the optimal setting will vary for different species and sex chromosome systems.
+FindZX will generate genome coverage values for three different settings, which can be controlled with the *"edit_distance"* setting.
+Defaults (which will work for most species) are (i) 0 mismatches allowed, (ii) <=2 mismatches allowed and (iii) unfiltered.

 ## Run the pipeline on a SLURM system <a name="server"></a>